 Any veterans who are dealing with PTSD should know there are veterans addiction recovery center programs they can enroll in.
 These programs are very helpful for veterans who have self-medicated with drugs or alcohol because of their PTSD.

-As a family member of a veteran, there are some substance abuse and PTSD signs you could recognize.
+As a family member of a veteran, there are some substance use disorder and PTSD signs you could recognize.
 You should start looking for these signs when your loved one, friend, or even coworker comes back from their deployment.
 If you recognize any of the signs, it is important to encourage them to get treatment right away.
 Giving it time will only make things worse.
 The addiction or symptoms become even more severe.
 The more severe things get, the more difficult the treatment will be.

 Some of the PTSD signs you should watch out for in your veteran parent, child, sibling, spouse, coworker, or friend include: